 Reported fundraising totals reflect only official closes (interim and/or final) as reported in primary and secondary sources or directly by fund managers.
 Capital commitments accruing prior to or between official closes are not included in reporting.

-EMPEA classifies investments into one of three asset classes—private equity, private infrastructure and real assets or private credit—and into one of the following deal types: buyout, growth, venture capital, PIPE, mezzanine or debt.
-Venture capital includes seed, early-stage and late-stage investments.
-When determining how an investment should be classified, EMPEA takes into account the typical investment strategy of the fund manager(s) involved, the type of security acquired, the reported round number or type of transaction, the development stage of the company at the time of investment, the company’s business model and the type of product or service that the company provides.
+EMPEA classifies investments into one of three asset classes—private equity, private credit, and private infrastructure and real assets—and into one of the following deal types: buyout, secondary buyout, growth, venture capital, replacement capital, secondary portfolio, PIPE, mezzanine, or debt.
+Venture capital includes seed, early-stage, and late-stage investments.
+When determining how an investment should be classified, EMPEA takes into account the typical investment strategy of the fund manager(s) involved, the type of security acquired, the reported round number or type of transaction, the development stage of the company at the time of investment, the company’s business model, and the type of product or service that the company provides.

-Aggregate data on exit activity due to significant selection bias in the reporting of these transactions.
+Aggregate data on exit activity in emerging markets can be subject to significant selection bias in the reporting of such transactions.
 Accordingly, exit data included in EMPEA reports and data products should not be treated as a comprehensive picture of all emerging markets exit activity, but as a sampling of exits from a given market or time period.

 EMPEA data and statistics are compiled based on the “market” approach.
 Fundraising activity is categorized based on the countries, sub-regions or regions in which fund managers intend to invest, while investment activity is categorized based on the country headquarters of investee companies.
-For companies registered in offshore financial centers or developed markets, but operating exclusively or predominately in emerging markets, investment activity is categorized based on the geographic footprint of the operations of investee companies.
+For companies registered in offshore financial centers or developed markets but operating exclusively or predominantly in emerging markets, investment activity is categorized based on the geographic footprint of the operations of investee companies.
 In the case of global or multi-regional funds, only those funds investing primarily in emerging markets are included in fundraising totals (e.g., pan-Asia funds with a significant portion of capital intended for investment in China and India).
 Country-dedicated fundraising data and statistics reflect only those funds with a single-country strategy or mandate.
 Target allocations to individual markets within a broader global or regional fund are not attributed to single-country fundraising totals

 Regions in EMPEA reports are defined as:

-- Central and Eastern Europe (CEE) and Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece) and Turkey, as well as Russia and other CIS countries.
+• Central and Eastern Europe (CEE) and Commonwealth of Independent States (CIS): European Union accession countries (2004), Southeastern Europe (excluding Greece) and Turkey, as well as Russia and other CIS countries.

-- Latin America: Mexico, Central and South America and the Caribbean (excluding Puerto Rico and other overseas territories and departments).
+• Latin America: Mexico, Central and South America and the Caribbean (excluding Puerto Rico and other overseas territories and departments).